 Most listings are in the $20's per square foot per year.
-The Marble Cliff Crossing submarket is experiencing a a rise in rates.
-In the last 3 months, the median rate increased $5 per sqft per year.
-That's a 24% rise in rent.
+The Marble Cliff Crossing submarket is seeing a decline in rates.
+In the last 3 months, the median rate fell $2 per sqft per year.
+That's a 7% decrease in rent.

-Compared to the rest of the Columbus market, the Marble Cliff Crossing region has more expensive rates, and you'll have to negotiate above asking rent to be in this hot region.
+Compared to the rest of the Columbus market, the Marble Cliff Crossing region has more expensive rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 1 listings have been made available, which means spaces might be going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 3 listings have been posted online, which means office spaces might be going fast.
+You'll want to be prepared to make an offer immediately.
+About 33% of the listings in the Marble Cliff Crossing are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,680 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most buildings in this market are around 1 floors.
-Most buildings in this market were built in 1979 and are Class B.
+Even though the median size is 7,770 sqft, there are still 0 new availabilities below 2,000 sqft.
+Most properties in this region are close to 2 stories.
+Most buildings in this region were built in 1976 and are Class C.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Information is the dominant industry in this market.
-Most of the folk of Marble Cliff Crossing work from home.
+Information is the dominant industry in this region.
+Most of the residents of Marble Cliff Crossing work from home.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.